Schmitt Music

-Schmitt Music is an American retail company which specializes in acoustic pianos, digital pianos, band and orchestra instruments, guitars and other musical instruments, sheet music and accessories, as well as offering services such as instrument repair and music instruction.
+Schmitt Music is an American retail company which specializes in acoustic pianos, digital pianos, band and orchestra instruments, and other musical instruments, sheet music and accessories, as well as offering services such as: piano moving & storage, instrument repair and music instruction.
 The company operates 9 stores in five states.
 Founded in 1896 as the Paul A. Schmitt Music Company, it was awarded the Steinway & Sons Partners in Performance Award in 2003, and the Steinway & Sons "Dealer of the Year" in 2011.
 Schmitt Music was named Kawai Dealer of the Year in 2012.

 Locations

 Schmitt Music currently operates 9 stores in states throughout the Midwest.